IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 PM
 So the M1 Pro laptop takes 20 minutes per epoch, but my 4090 setup takes just 2.
 Good investment.

+### 3 PM
+Gonna try with mean IOU loss instead of Huber.
+Let's see if it helps.